ntlyaraujo/fika-talks/README.md

 **Fika Chat:** is a real-time chat application that brings the warmth and coziness of Swedish "fika" culture into the digital world.
 Inspired by the tradition of taking a break to enjoy coffee and conversation, FikaChat is designed to create a virtual space where simplicity meets connectivity, allowing users to engage in effortless and meaningful conversations.

 ## Features
-**Real-Time Communication:** Built with Next.js, TypeScript, and Socket.IO, FikaChat offers a seamless real-time chatting experience.
+**Real-Time Communication:** Built with Next.js, TypeScript, and Socket.IO, FikaChat offers a seamless real-time chatting experience.<br>
-**Intuitive UI:** A user-friendly interface, crafted with React, ensures a pleasant and engaging user experience.
+**Intuitive UI:** A user-friendly interface, crafted with React, ensures a pleasant and engaging user experience.<br>
-**Responsive Design:** Whether on desktop or mobile, FikaChat provides a consistent experience, adapting to various screen sizes.
+**Responsive Design:** Whether on desktop or mobile, FikaChat provides a consistent experience, adapting to various screen sizes.<br>
-**Secure Authentication:** Utilizing JWT for secure access, ensuring user credentials and conversations remain private.
+**Secure Authentication:** Utilizing JWT for secure access, ensuring user credentials and conversations remain private.<br>
-**Scalable Architecture:** Backed by Node.js and Express, the application is designed for scalability and efficient data handling.
+**Scalable Architecture:** Backed by Node.js and Express, the application is designed for scalability and efficient data handling.<br>
 **MongoDB Integration:** Chat histories are stored in MongoDB, offering robust and flexible data management.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).